 It’s likely you have implemented an interim travel policy to cope with the disruption of COVID-19, but as we start a new year it's a good time to review and work on a revised version for 2021 and beyond.

-It may be tempting to return to the travel policy you had in place prior to COVID-19, however it’s important to recognise that the business travel landscape has drastically altered - and your policy needs to adapt to match these changes.
+It may be tempting to return to the travel policy you had in place prior to COVID-19, however it’s important to recognize that the business travel landscape has drastically altered - and your policy needs to adapt to match these changes.

 Taking the time to review and refine your travel policy in line with the current environment will underpin a confident return to travel.
 This is also the time to leverage the opportunity to address potential legacy leakage and compliance issues.
-No matter what stage of a policy review you are at, there are key questions you need to ask of your travel programme.
+No matter what stage of a policy review you are at, there are key questions you need to ask of your travel program.
 The most important focus should be ensuring your policy has a level of flexibility you may not have previously considered.

 Benchmark your Travel Policy now!

 Move forward with confidence and see how your travel policy compares to others!
 Receive an instant report on your Policy's strengths and weaknesses with, clear and actionable insights to get you off to a flying start in 2021!

 Refine your Travel Policy in 4 Simple Steps